-Focus on healthy, safe and accessible facilities, inclusive of Black, Native, Latinx, Asian and all students of color, LGBTQIA+ students, and students with disabilities; prioritize access to health centers and clinics for district students of color furthest from educational justice; upgrade heating and ventilation systems, critical seismic systems, security systems, emergency response systems and playgrounds; and prioritize compliance with the Americans with Disabilities Act (Law enacted by the U.S. Congress in 1990 designed to protect the).
+Focus on healthy, safe and accessible facilities, inclusive of Black, Native, Latinx, Asian and all students of color, LGBTQIA+ students, and students with disabilities; prioritize access to health centers and clinics for district students of color furthest from educational justice; upgrade heating and ventilation systems, critical seismic systems, security systems, emergency response systems and playgrounds; and prioritize compliance with the Americans with Disabilities Act (ADA).

 Result: Students, educators, and families of color will feel safe, welcomed, and included in their school buildings and facilities.

 Put the District in a position to easily and efficiently meet capacity and community needs while supporting school community history and continuity with a focus on meeting the needs of students furthest from educational justice.
 When placing portables, evaluate the need for plumbed portables to allow students and staff access to water and restrooms.
 Ensure that changes are reflective of, representative of, and supportive of school community needs, history and culture, and that programs follow student needs (not the other way around).

 Result: Students will drive capacity management and learn in schools that are reflective of community needs, history, and culture.

 Building Conditions and Educational Adequacy

 Ensure the preservation of assets by emphasizing those projects that effectively and efficiently maintain critical systems (i.e., roof, mechanical, Types of mechanical systems that provide heat and air in school buildings.) and preserve building exteriors and sites.
 Include improvements that prioritize investments to educationally inspiring environments that are also healthy and inclusive and support increasing access to outdoor education spaces and school gardens for students furthest from educational justice.
 Actively invest in systems and spaces as part of the long-term preventative maintenance plan.